Bandit Learning in Housing Markets: Centralized Anytime Algorithm

-By the definition of a blocking triplet, we know that if $p_i$ pulls arm $a_j$ when $(p_i, a_j, a_k)$ is blocking, $p_i$ must have a higher upper confidence bound for $a_j$ than for $a_k$, i.e., we have the index $u(i, j) > u(i, k)$ while according to the ground-truth utility matrix we have $\mU(i, j) < \mU(i, k)$.
-Standard analysis for the single player UCB~\citep{bubeck2012regret} shows that
+} From the analysis above, we know that when $(p_m, a_n, a_{n'})$ is blocking, we have the UCB index $u(m, n) > u(m, n')$ while $\mU(m, n) < \mU(m, n')$ according to the ground-truth utility matrix.
+Standard analysis for the single player UCB~\citep{bubeck2012regret} shows that {

-Combining Eq.(\ref{eq:achievable_gap_bound}), (\ref{eq:relation_blocking}) and (\ref{eq:blocking_triplet_time}) we get the first inequality on the regret upper bound.
+} Combining Eq.(\ref{eq:achievable_gap_bound}), (\ref{eq:relation_blocking}) and (\ref{eq:blocking_triplet_time}) we get the first inequality on the regret upper bound.